EU holds breath as US votes in feverish election

 It was already heavily armed and, according to reports, it is more so now than ever, after many retailers sold out of guns and ammunition in the run-up to the vote in anticipation of unrest.

-That is why many shops in cities such as Washington DC and New York have begun boarding up their storefronts.
+That is why many shops in cities such as Los Angeles, New York, and Washington DC have begun boarding up their storefronts.

 And that is the scenario that America's enemies, Russia and Iran, have tried to engineer in their 2020 disinformation campaigns and cyber-attacks.